Lincoln Younes: Career

 Younes appears in the 2016 black-comedy film Down Under.
 He played Jewish male model, Lucacz, in the play The Homosexuals, Or 'Faggots' written by Declan Greene.
 In 2018, Younes appeared in the SBS crime drama Dead Lucky, alongside Rachel Griffiths.
 Younes plays Danny Garibaldi, one of the main characters, in the ABC drama Grand Hotel, which is produced by Eva Longoria and based on a Spanish format.
 The series centres on a family and the staff who own and run a Miami Beach hotel.
 The series was cancelled after one season.

 In February 2020, Younes was cast in The CW's The Lost Boys pilot as Benjamin, the leader of a gang of vampires.
 The role is similar to the character of David, played by Kiefer Sutherland in the 1987 film.
 The pilot ceased, due to COVID-19.
 Younes was an ambassador for the 2020 MEN-tality project for Beyond Blue, shot by Peter Brew-Bevan alongside Rodger Corser, Cody Simpson and Barry Otto.
 He also joined the supporting cast of Nine Network drama series Doctor Doctor for its fifth season in 2021.

 Younes has a supporting role in the 2022 surfing drama series Barons, which was filmed in New South Wales.
 He also appears in Nine Network's drama After the Verdict, alongside Sullivan Stapleton and Magda Szubanski.
 Younes stars as John Ibrahim in the biographical series Last King of the Cross for Paramount+.
 The ten-episode series, based on Ibrahim's autobiography, was filmed and produced in Sydney.
+For his work on Barons, After the Verdict, and Last King of the Cross, Younes received a nomination for the Logie Award for Most Popular Actor in 2023.
+In September, he starred in the six-part Stan Original comedy series C*A*U*G*H*T, which earned him a nomination for the Best Lead Actor in a Comedy Logie Award.
+He also appeared in the Foxtel comedy-drama Strife.
+Younes began filming the second season of Last King of the Cross in Sydney in January 2024.
+He was also confirmed to appear in the second season of Strife, which began production in August 2024.